Mira: The Only Real Shooting Star

-- The white dwarf is actually very dense.
+- A white dwarf is actually very dense.
 According to National Geographic, 1 teaspoon of its matter would be equal to about 5.5 tons in Earth, i.e, equal to the weight of an elephant!

 - The word 'planetary' in planetary nebula has actually nothing to do with planets.
 It's a misnomer, as when it was discovered first it resembled the round shape of a planet.

 - Speaking of variable stars, our own Sun is a variable star.
-However, its behaviour is not as bizarre as variables like Mira.
+However, its behavior is not as bizarre as variables like Mira.
 Over an 11 year solar cycle, Sun's energy output varies by around 0.1 %.